 These bad actors may also decrypt your information through SSL stripping, where they re-route your browser request to an HTTP version rather than HTTPS, allowing them to view what you are doing and attack.

-How to Protect Yourself from a Man in the Middle Attack
+How Man in the Middle Attack Can Be Prevented?

 Although a man in the middle attack can be frustrating and devastating financially, there are things you can do to protect yourself.